Edgewater Towers: Taller

 Robin Boyd's Domain Park Flats at 20 storeys and Sir Bernard Evans (architect)'s Emerald Hill Court, South Melbourne at 17 storeys for Housing Commission of Victoria, both taller than Edgewater Towers, completed in 1962.
 Emerald Hill Court, the "17 storey concrete tower represented the Housing Commission's first foray into high rise apartment construction.
 As such it marked the start of the Commission's ambitious and controversial high rise programme that transformed Melbourne's inner suburbs during the 1960s."
+Sir Bernard Evans (architect) was an advocate for high-rise flats and was a member of the Melbourne Planning Committee pledging support for new high rise flats much earlier in April 1959 "The time has now come when smart city apartments must be available if Melbourne is not to remain a provincial city".

 The Melbourne Building Act 1916 limited building height to 132 ft (i.e. 11 to 12 storeys) and plot ratios with height limits were introduced in 1957.
-The Edgewater Towers' site planning requirement was minimum 300 ft2 open space per flat and the large "L" shaped site allowed Edgewater Towers to achieve 147 ft, 13 storeys.
+The Edgewater Towers' site planning requirement was minimum 300 ft2 open space per flat and the large L-shaped site allowed Edgewater Towers to achieve 147 ft, 13 storeys.
 Edgewater Towers' views cannot be built out by other tall(er) buildings because there is a planning height limit of 11m.